tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 | *new step*    |   |    | p1 |    | p3  |     |   |   |   |A(i) -= avg

 The procedure could continue without modifications.
 However, it is possible that after a sufficiently large number of modifications in validator set, the priority values would migrate towards maximum or minimum allowed values causing truncations due to overflow detection.
-For this reason, the selection procedure adds another step (see last row) that shifts the current priority values left or right such that the average remains 0.
+For this reason, the selection procedure adds another step (see last row) that shifts the current priority values left or right such that the average remains close to 0.
+Due to integer division the priority sum is in {-1, 0, 1}

 The modified selection algorithm is:

-    def singleProposalSelection (vset):
+    def singleProposerSelection (vset):
         for each validator i in vset:
             A(i) += VP(i)
         prop = max(A)
         A(prop) -= P

-    def proposalSelection (vset, times):
+    def ProposerSelection (vset, times):
         for in in range(times):
-        singleProposalSelection(vset)
+            singleProposerSelection(vset)

-        // normalize - shift with average priority avg = sum(A(i) for i in vset)/len(vset)
+        // shift priorities with the average
+        avg = sum(A(i) for i in vset)/len(vset)
         for each validator i in vset:
             A(i) -= avg

-Note that the shifting operation happens after singleProposalSelection() has run times times.
+Note that the shifting operation happens after singleProposerSelection() has run times times.

 #### New Validator
 When a new validator is added same problem as the one described for removal appears, the sum of priorities in the new set is not zero.
 This is now fixed with the shift step introduced above.